dansmyers/AI/5-Decision_Trees/Notes/5-Training_and_Testing.md

-# Validation: Precision vs. Recall
+# Training, Testing, and Validation

 ## Overview